Chisomnwa/Hamoye_Data_Engineering_Internship/README.md

 In this course, I developed a multivariate multiple regression model to study the effect of eight input variables on two output.

-If you could not view the codes on the Stage_A_Quiz.ipynb, you can easily view it on Jupyter nbviewer [here](https://nbviewer.org/github/Chisomnwa/Hamoye_Data_Engineering_Stage_Quizzes/blob/main/Stage_B_Quiz/Machine%20Learning%20Regression%20-%20Predicting%20Energy%20Efficiency.ipynb)
+If you could not view the codes on the Stage_B_Quiz.ipynb, you can easily view it on Jupyter nbviewer [here](https://nbviewer.org/github/Chisomnwa/Hamoye_Data_Engineering_Stage_Quizzes/blob/main/Stage_B_Quiz/Machine%20Learning%20Regression%20-%20Predicting%20Energy%20Efficiency.ipynb)